WilhelmOks/ModifiedCopyMacro/README.md

 ## Installation

-Macros are a new language feature of Swift 5.9 and they will only work in Xcode 15 and later.
+Macros are a new language feature of Swift 5.9 and it will only work in Xcode 15 and later.

 Add the url `https://github.com/WilhelmOks/ModifiedCopyMacro.git` as a Swift Package to your project.